ryancj14/ryancj14/_pages/contributions.md

 # SymbiFlow/fpga-tool-perf

-### X [Pull Request #151](https://github.com/SymbiFlow/fpga-tool-perf/pull/151): `--verbose` functionality in `fpgaperf.py` and `exhaust.py`
+### X [Pull Request #151](https://github.com/SymbiFlow/fpga-tool-perf/pull/151): --verbose functionality in fpgaperf.py and exhaust.py
 Opened **16 June 2020**, Closed **1 July 2020**

-### X [Pull Request #176](https://github.com/SymbiFlow/fpga-tool-perf/pull/176): Implementing `--verbose` functionality using logger
+### X [Pull Request #176](https://github.com/SymbiFlow/fpga-tool-perf/pull/176): Implementing --verbose functionality using logger
 Opened and Approved **2 July 2020**, Closed **22 July 2020**

-### ✓ [Pull Request #186](https://github.com/SymbiFlow/fpga-tool-perf/pull/186): Using Logger to implement `--verbose` functionality
+### ✓ [Pull Request #186](https://github.com/SymbiFlow/fpga-tool-perf/pull/186): Using Logger to implement --verbose functionality
 Opened and Approved **22 July 2020**, Merged **23 July 2020**

-Modified `fpgaperf.py`, `exhaust.py`, and `runner.py` / +42 Lines / -5 Lines
+Modified fpgaperf.py, exhaust.py, and runner.py / +42 Lines / -5 Lines
-1. Added a logger for both `fpgaperf.py` and `exhaust.py`, that is turned on if --verbose is specified and messages that will be printed through the logger under the DEBUG level.
+1. Added a logger for both fpgaperf.py and exhaust.py, that is turned on if --verbose is specified and messages that will be printed through the logger under the DEBUG level.
-2. Changed the default directory to which `exhuast.py` runs will be saved, which fixes an error that comes up whenever there are `fpgaperf.py` runs in the directory where `exhuast.py` is saving its runs.
+2. Changed the default directory to which exhuast.py runs will be saved, which fixes an error that comes up whenever there are fpgaperf.py runs in the directory where exhuast.py is saving its runs.

 ### ✓ [Pull Request #180](https://github.com/SymbiFlow/fpga-tool-perf/pull/180): Adding New Project Instructions to README
 Opened and Approved **10 July 2020**, Merged **23 July 2020**

-Modified `README.md` / +106 Lines / -72 Lines
+Modified README.md / +106 Lines / -72 Lines
 1. Added instructions for inserting a project into fpga-tool-perf.
-2. Changed the ordering of sections in `README.md` for clarity.
+2. Changed the ordering of sections in README.md for clarity.

 ### ✓ [Issue #179](https://github.com/SymbiFlow/fpga-tool-perf/issues/179): Problems with Miniconda when Previously Installed
 Opened **10 July 2020**, Closed **27 April 2021**